-We’re proud supporters of Gas Safe Register’s ‘Gas Safety Week’ campaign, and this year’s theme is ‘Supporting the most vulnerable’ people in our society.
-Therefore, we’ve listed the following simple tips to ensure you – and those close to you – can prepare effectively, minimise the risk of something going wrong and help to keep life moving when the cold comes around.
+We’ve listed the following simple tips to help ensure you – and those close to you – can prepare effectively, minimise the risk of something going wrong and help to keep life moving when the cold comes around.

-It’s important to ensure you have all gas appliances in your home serviced or inspected at least once a year by a Gas Safe registered engineer.
-Whilst the engineer is at your home, ask him/her to carry out a tightness test of your gas installation, the test will determine if you have any gas leaks in the house.
+It’s important to ensure you have all gas appliances in your home serviced or inspected at least once a year by a Gas Safe Registered engineer.
+Whilst the engineer is at your home, ask them to carry out a tightness test of your gas installation, the test will determine if you have any gas leaks in the house.

-If you suspect you have a gas leak, read our tips about how to deal with a gas leak.
+You can also take a look at our guide on how to deal with a gas leak.

 It’s important not to employ unregistered gas engineers to work in your property.